dwarfhq/nova-flexible-content/docs/README.md

 ### With the `HasFlexible` trait

-By implementing the `HasFlexible` trait on your models, you can call the `flexible($attribute)` method, which will automatically transform the attribute's value into a fully parsed `Whitecube\NovaFlexibleContent\Layouts\Collection`.
+By implementing the `HasFlexible` trait on your models, you can call the `flexible($attribute)` method, which will automatically transform the attribute's value into a fully parsed `Dwarf\NovaFlexibleContent\Layouts\Collection`.
 Feel free to apply this `flexible()` call directly in your blade views or to extract it into an attribute's mutator method as shown below:

 ```php
 namespace App;